nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 	3. Take the union of the potentially significant SNPs from both Group Lasso and SGL.
 The significant SNPs are those with coefficients higher than a cutoff (mean of the absolute value of the coefficients).

 <b>Output:</b>  The significant SNPs (union of selected SNPs from Group LASSO and SGL) for each phenotype

+# Instructions to Run Code
+1. Download all R files and keep them in the same directory.
+2. Input the Genotype .ped file and Phenotype .pheno file in _Pre-Processing.R_ file.
+3. Save the list of objects as PreprocessedData.RData in _Pre-Processing.R_ file.
+(Code included)
+4. Now load all libraries and the PreprocessedData in _PentaPenCode.R_ file.
+(Code included)
+5. Finally, run the 5-fold CV and parallel computing within the for loop to get the aggregated model.
+6. The functions to train five penalized models are defined in _BeforeSNPPool.R_ and _AfterSNPPool.R_ files.
+They are called during parallel computation.